GTreeSoftware/GTree/Linux/README.md

 1. Right-click and GUI window will show context menu.
 It's all right in Windows but failed in Linux.
 I have to over-write right-click function in vtk interactorstyle.
 2. When in move-point mode, GTree-Linux cannot pop up context menu.
 Just press short-cut 'M' to toggle move-point mode.
 It's all right in windows.
+3. GTree file should have excutable permission in Linux, or cannot be excuted.